nehagupta2507/qa_principles/README.md

 - **Canary deployments.** Validate new code in production with a subset of users, then upgrade the rest.
 - Keep metrics and alerts for services in production to find and correct bugs before users are affected.
 - When a bug is found, add at least one new test case that covers it to the automated suite.
 Bad LLM outputs found in production are added to the eval set.
-- If any part of the product uses an LLM, observability is no longer optional.
+- If any part of the product uses an LLM, observability is not optional.
 A model upgrade can degrade quality without changing a single line of application code.

 ## E2E Automation